 Problems Inherent to Aquaculture

-When you buy frozen shrimp at the grocery store, there's a good chance the crustaceans never spent a day in the ocean.
+Unless you live on the Gulf Coast, when you buy frozen shrimp at the grocery store, there's a good chance the crustaceans never spent a day in the ocean.
 They might have been bred and raised in a shrimp farm for the specific purpose of being sold for food.
 This process is just one of many that fall under the definition of aquaculture.

 It can involve freshwater or saltwater fish, plants, or other life forms, and the reasons might be commercial—as in the example of the shrimp—or they might be environmental or research-based.